-NASA launching spacecraft to intercept asteroid
+NASA launches spacecraft to intercept asteroid

 Then, in July 2020, OSIRIS-REx will unfurl its 11-foot-long (3.35-meter) robot arm called TAGSAM and make contact with Bennu's surface for about five seconds.
 During those few seconds, the arm will use a blast of nitrogen gas to kick up rocks and dust and then try to snag a sample of the dust and store it.

-"We are basically a space vacuum cleaner," Dante Lauretta, the mission's principal investigator, said at a NASA briefing Wednesday.
+"We are basically a space vacuum cleaner," said Lauretta.

 NASA hopes to get at least 2 ounces (60 grams) and maybe as much as 4.4 pounds (2 kilograms) of asteroid dust and small rocks.

 "We kind of expect a gravel field on the surface of the asteroid," Lauretta said.
-He said thinks the rocks will be about half an inch in size based on information gathered by NASA's Spitzer Space Telescope.
+He said he thinks the rocks will be about half an inch, based on information gathered by NASA's Spitzer Space Telescope.

 OSIRIS-REx heads home in March 2021 and arrives back at Earth on September 24, 2023, but it won't land.
 In a bit of Hollywood-style drama, it will fly over Utah and drop off the capsule holding the asteroid sample.
 A parachute will guide the capsule to the ground at the Utah Test and Training Range in Tooele County.